 For this lab, the "main program" is to display a binary-coded decimal number on 4 LEDs, with the number incrementing approximately once per second in an endless loop, and rolling over from 9 to 0.
-If a D-pad button is pressed, as detected via an interrupt, the D-pad scanning routine should identify and display the button's opcode on the LEDs, instead of the count.
-This opcode number should remain on the LEDs for approximately 5 seconds, and then the program should resume displaying the incrementing count on the LEDs.
+If a key is pressed, as detected via an interrupt, the keypad scanning routine should identify and display the key number on the LEDs, instead of the count.
+This key number should remain on the LEDs for approximately 5 seconds, and then the program should resume displaying the incrementing count on the LEDs.
 The counter should not stop during these 5 seconds, so when counter display resumes, the count should be approximately the time of the interrupt plus 5.
-(Hint - if using interrupts, the interrupt service routine can set a global variable that can be tested by the main program to see if a D-pad opcode is being displayed.
+(Hint - if using interrupts, the interrupt service routine can set a global variable that can be tested by the main program to see if a key number is being displayed.)